pantarune/niri-screenshare/README.md

 - `default=gtk` — routes stuff like file picker to the lightweight gtk portal instead of gnome's (avoids pulling nautilus)
 - `ScreenCast=niri` — routes screen sharing to this backend

-## depends

-- niri, pipewire

 ## how

-app → portal daemon → our backend → niri's Mutter.ScreenCast → PipeWire. niri handles the gpu capture, we just relay the pipewire node id.
+app → portal daemon → our backend → niri's Mutter.ScreenCast → PipeWire.
+niri handles the gpu capture, we just relay the pipewire node id.